adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 The most common mistake that I saw when researching this was that most people benchmarking JavaScript use Node.js rather than a browser.
 There are two major differences between browsers and Node, which have a big impact on this performance:

-1. Node's `Buffer` class performs very differently from `Uint8Array`, as it seems to have faster methods for slicing and converting UTF-8 data to a string.
+1. Node.js has a built in class called `Buffer`, which predates when `Uint8Array` was standardized. `Buffer` is still widely used in the Node ecosystem, but since it doesn't exist in the browser, any serialization library that uses it will need to find an alternative.
+The `Buffer` class performs very differently from `Uint8Array`, as it seems to have faster methods for slicing and converting UTF-8 data to a string.
 2. Node can easily incorporate compiled binary code, and libraries like `msgpackr` and `cbor-x` can use these to accelerate their performance.

 I suspect that using Node here has caused both `avsc` and `protobuf.js` to overstate their performance historically.

-### Numeric Heavy Datasets
+### Finding Representative Datasets

-Other benchmarks (for example, this [JavaScript Serialization Benchmark](https://github.com/Adelost/javascript-serialization-benchmark)) tend towards numeric heavy datasets, which tend to be easier to optimize with binary encodings.
-This is great if your use case involves a bunch of floating point numbers, but for my use cases, strings are more important.
+Other benchmarks (for example, this [JavaScript Serialization Benchmark](https://github.com/Adelost/javascript-serialization-benchmark)) tend towards datasets with a high proportion of numeric data, which tend to be easier to optimize with binary encodings.
+This is great if your use case involves a bunch of floating point numbers, but for most use cases I've seen in my career, strings are more important.

+When making decisions using benchmarks, it's important that the data involved be representative of what you're trying to do.

 ### Accounting for Differences in Input Data Type and Size